 - 1 egg, lightly beaten

 1 In a bowl, mix the rhubarb and the strawberries with the sugar, tapioca, and orange zest.
 Let sit to macerate for 30 minutes to an hour.

-2 In a medium bowl, combine 2 Tablespoons of sugar, the flour, baking powder and salt.
-Cut the butter in with a fork or pastry blender until the mixture resembles coarse crumbs.
-Stir in the milk and egg until just moistened.
+2 Preheat oven to 350°F (175°C).
+In a medium bowl, whisk together the flour, 2 Tbsp sugar, the baking powder and salt.
+Use your (clean) hands to work the butter into the flour until the mixture resembles coarse crumbs, with pieces of butter no bigger than a pea.
+Stir in the milk and egg until just moistened (do not overmix!).

 Serve with whipped cream (optional).

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to the source recipe here on Simply Recipes.
 Thank you!